galaxyproject/galaxy-language-server/client/README.md

 ## Requires ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/galaxy-language-server)

 To use the [Galaxy Language Server](https://pypi.org/project/galaxy-language-server/) features you need Python 3.8+ installed on your system.
 See the [Installation](#Installation) section for more details.
+The extension will create ins own Python virtual environment using `python3-venv`.
+You might need to install it in your system before installing the extension with `apt install python3-venv`.

 ## Planemo